PenguineDavid/CrossBash/README.md

-# winux2.0
+# CrossBash
-winux2 programmed in the C++ language instead of python
+CrossBash is a winux2.0 programmed in the C++ language instead of python